Camp Staff 2021

 Riding and Swimming staff must come an additional training week before camp, to focus extensively on the riding and swimming programs offered at camp.
 Archery staff come several days early to participate in a special archery clinic.
 Extra care and training is given to these three potentially dangerous areas to assure that best safety rules that can be followed will be.

-Staff hiring for 2020 has started early this year.
-Amanda has hired a riding staff (bio will be up soon) and is hard at work with several others.
+Staff hiring for 2021 has started early this year.
 Hiring staff is a work in progress.
 Check back often for new additions!
 In case you are wondering, each of the CL staff were asked quiz questions that were posted in the spring CL newsletter.
 Their answers are below.

 Arts and Crafts